NoelV11/PHP-Tutorials/README.md

 - Deals with the configuration details of a database,on localhost
 - "GET" information from user interacting with the website.Usually in the form of login systems or forms
 - Store information into the database connected in the backend
-- "RECIEVE" information requested by user.
+- "RECIEVE" information requested by user